I have got a couple of questions (in fact not a first ones) for AVR DDS generator I have built:

 - “add r18, %0 “ – means add (ad0) variable tfreq1 to r18 (tfreq1 is tied to register :”r” (ad0));

 - “adc r19, %1” – means adc (ad1) variable tfreq2 to r19 (tfreq2 is tied to register :”r” (ad1));

 - “adc %A3, %2” – means adc (ad2) variable tfreq3 to r30 (tfreq3 is tied to register :”r” (ad2)) and %A3 means r30 that :”e” (signal) declares register pair Z tied to pointer signal;

 - lpm – is obvious load byte to r0 from Z pointed location of Flash.

 - “out %4, __tmp_reg__” – means that %4 variable is declared by :”I” (_SFR_IO_ADDR(PORTD)); __tmp_reg__ is by default as r0;

 - “rjmp 1b” – jump to 1: in unix style;

 - :”r” (ad0),”r” (ad1),”r” (ad2),”e” (signal),”I” (_SFR_IO_ADDR(PORTD)) – input operands

 - :”r18″, “r19” – clobber lists (define register that are not passed as operands).

 I don’t know if this made things more clear.
 If not search www before asking.
-One of starting points would be http://www.myplace.nu/avr/minidds/index.htm.
+One of the starting points would be https://www.myplace.nu/avr/minidds/index.htm.